 Why Do Employers Ask for a GED?

-What they’re really asking for is if you have a high school equivalency diploma.
-If you dropped out of high school before you graduated, then you can actually earn an equivalent diploma through more than just the GED.
-Other tests you can take are the High School Equivalency Test (HiSET) and the Test Assessing Secondary Completion (TASC).
+When someone asks if you have your GED, what they’re really asking is if you have a high school equivalency diploma.
+However, if you dropped out of high school before you graduated, you can earn an equivalent diploma through more than just the GED exam; you can also take the High School Equivalency Test (HiSET) and the Test Assessing Secondary Completion (TASC) to earn your diploma.

-HiSET, GED and TASC scores are mobile, meaning they can be used for employment and college applications throughout the United States.
-Test takers now have a choice as to what test they choose to take based on various categories such as price or whether the test is available in paper- and/or computer-delivered formats.
+HiSET, GED, and TASC scores are mobile, meaning they are valid for employment and college applications throughout the United States.
+With three options, test takers can now choose which test to take based on various categories, such as price and whether the test is available in paper or computer-delivered formats.

-Actually, in 2014, many states began replacing the GED test with the TASC.
-But now, the HiSET is now the only HSE test Tennessee offers.
-HiSET offers both paper-based and computer-based testing, cheaper testing fees, and fantastic customer service.
+In 2014, many states began replacing the GED test with the TASC.
+However, the HiSET is the only high school equivalency test Tennessee offers.
+The HiSET test provides paper-based and computer-based testing, cheaper testing fees, and fantastic customer service.

 High School Equivalency Diploma Courses at Workforce Essentials